AltropInc/alt/doc/script/String.md

 * `func n_chars (): int` --
     returns number of characters contained in the string
 * `func n_chars (start: int; end: int =-1): int` --
-    returns number of characters between the start nnd the end indices.
+    returns number of characters between the start and the end indices.
 If end is not given, the defualt is -1, meaning to the end of the string
 ```altscript
 "Hello, 世界!".n_chars();     // returns 10
 "Hello, 世界!".n_chars(7);    // returns 3 for 3 characters "世界!"